AI in Manufacturing: The Rise of Intelligent Production

 As was established a couple of years ago by the World Economic Forum, the 4th Industrial Revolution is the most disruptive socio-economic transformation that humanity has ever faced.
 It generally encompasses all of the ongoing technology-enabled changes that are affecting industries and nations around the world.
 Self-driving cars, connected devices, AI-enabled computer chips, and many other innovations represent this monumental shift.

 Just like during the last industrial revolution, manufacturing is also at the center of some of these groundbreaking advancements.
 Manufacturing is naturally predisposed to change, as making things cheaper and better has always been the ultimate competitive advantage.
-That’s why “the next Kanban” will probably be an AI-enabled system, as part of the new wave called smart manufacturing.
+That’s why “the next Kanban” will probably be AI in manufacturing, becoming part of what is now known as smart manufacturing.
 According to Accenture, industrial applications of AI have the potential to be the most disruptive due to the highly competitive landscape.
 And 92% of manufacturing executives agree with this prediction, confirming that they see AI as one of the biggest drivers of innovation in the space.

 The future vector and the landscape are pretty straightforward.
 Innovate or perish.
 That’s why the artificial intelligence in manufacturing as a market is expected to grow by 50% annually according to MarketsandMarkets' report.
 But where do manufacturers apply these investments?
 And, most importantly, what are some of the most actionable applications of artificial intelligence in manufacturing?